NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 *Toggle Facet*

-The facet components are documented in the Portal 2.0 SDK API documentation.
+The facet components are documented in the GDC Data Portal 2.0 SDK API documentation.
 As these components are passed data fetcher and filter management hooks, they can be used for both cohort and local filters in an application.

 ### VerticalTable

 The VerticalTable component is used to display data in a table format.
-The VerticalTable component is a Mantine component implementing React table version 8.
+The VerticalTable component is a Mantine component using React table version 8.
 The VerticalTable component has a number of parameters, the most important being data, columns, and filters.
-The data is the data to display in the table, the columns are the columns to display in the table, and is where the fields of the data tp be rendered are.
+The data is the data to display in the table, the columns are the columns to display in the table, and is where the fields are rendered.
 The table has support for searching, sorting, and pagination.
 It can be configured to render many different types of columns, including text, numeric, and date.
 The table can also be configured to use React components for rendering columns.
-The Vertical Table is used for most of the table views in the GDC Portal.
-There are a number of examples of its use and is documented in the Portal 2.0 SDK API documentation.
+The Vertical Table is used for most of the table views in the GDC Data Portal.
+There are a number of examples of its use and is documented in the GDC Data Portal 2.0 SDK API documentation.

 ![vertical_table.png](images/components/vertical_table.png)
 *Vertical Table*